 Listening for responses to your silo posts and backfeeding them to your web site was the first service Bridgy provided, and it’s still the most popular.
 It runs entirely in the background.
 No UI needed.

 Blog webmentions run entirely in the background too.
 Bridgy sends webmentions for you when you write a post, and it receives webmentions and adds them to your posts behind the scenes.
 Again, no UI needed.

 Publish, however, is a different beast.
 It has a user interface, which is where most people start.
 Even after that, when they automate it via webmention, they often still want an interface of some sort or another to customize their silo posts, and that’s where the trouble starts.

 POSSEing is simple sometimes, complicated other times.
-You craft tweet text, convert formatting, and translate mentions and tags (or not).
+You craft tweet text, convert formatting, @-mention people, add hashtags.
 These are not one-way operations.
-Characters need to be counted, formatting iterated, mentions auto-filled.
+Characters need to be counted, formatting iterated, mentions and tags auto-completed.
 You’ll want to preview your post.
 You need multiple round trips against the original post using a rich, interactive UI.
 Honestly, you need all that inside your CMS.